Raraph84/Status-Checker/README.md

 ### Prerequisites

+- The database set up (done if you already set up the API)
-- The API setup to configure the MySQL database
+- The panel set up to create the entries (optional if you want to create them in the database manually)
 - Git installed to clone the repo
-- NodeJS installed to run the API
+- NodeJS installed to run the checker

 ### Preparing